Discover how to unleash the potential of your kitchen and optimize your production.

 These stations are generally divided into sections for preparing raw foods, such as cutting meats, and a separate section for sorting foods into batches, such as chopping vegetables or preparing salad dressings.

-Try to place his workstations near your storage area.
+Try to place the food preperation workstations near your storage area.
 This way your cooks will be able to access the ingredients more easily and it will increase the performance of your team.

-This area must be located as close as possible to the service area in order to facilitate the routing of the dishes to the service and therefore to your customers.
+This area must be located as close as possible to the service area in order to facilitate the routing of dishes to service and therefore to your customers.

 The service area is where the food is delivered before being served to customers.
 This area should be located at the front of the kitchen, as close as possible to the cooking area.

-Like the meal preparation and cooking area, the storage area can be divided into several sections:
+Like the meal preparation and cooking area, the storage area can be divided into a few sections:

 This area should have sinks, dishwashers and other equipment to clean your food.

 The cleaning / washing area is necessary to allow the rest of your team to produce to their full potential.
-This area should be near the entrance to the kitchen and storage area to allow servers to put dirty dishes and pick up clean dishes quickly.
+This area should be near the entrance to the kitchen and storage area to allow servers to quickly put down dirty dishes and pick up clean dishes.

 To guarantee efficient production, invest in qualified and motivated personnel.
 Recruitment should not be done in a rush.
 Keep in mind that the time invested in this step will be a vector of future gains for the efficiency of your kitchen.